dereklstinson/gpufans/README.md

 Make a arduino circuit.

-Make this a part of systemcl
+Make this a part of systemd

 Make this or another program read the fan speeds.
 (If this is a part of systemd.
 I think I need to make another program.)